Infrared and Raman Spectroscopy: A Comprehensive Guide

 Infrared Spectroscopy

 Infrared spectroscopy measures the absorption of infrared radiation by molecules.
-When an infrared photon is absorbed by a molecule, it excites the molecule from its ground vibrational state to an excited vibrational state.
+When an infrared photon is absorbed by a molecule, it excites the molecule from its ground vibrational state to a higher vibrational state.
 The frequency of the absorbed photon corresponds to the energy difference between the vibrational states.
+This absorption is specific to the types of bonds and functional groups present in the molecule.

 Raman Spectroscopy

 Raman spectroscopy measures the inelastic scattering of light by molecules.
-When a photon scatters from a molecule, some of the energy of the photon is transferred to the molecule.
-If the molecule is in an excited vibrational state, the scattered photon will have a lower frequency than the incident photon.
-The frequency shift between the incident and scattered photons corresponds to the energy difference between the vibrational states.
+When a photon scatters from a molecule, it can either gain or lose energy.
+If the molecule gains energy, the scattered photon will have a lower frequency than the incident photon (Stokes scattering).
+If the molecule loses energy, the scattered photon will have a higher frequency (Anti-Stokes scattering).
+The frequency shift (Raman shift) between the incident and scattered photons corresponds to the energy difference between the vibrational states.
+Raman spectroscopy is sensitive to different vibrational modes than IR spectroscopy, providing complementary information.

 Equipment and Techniques